skip to Main Content

 Next, your circumstances will determine what type of bankruptcy suits your situation.
 Even if you hope to file for a particular type of bankruptcy, such as Chapter 7 or Chapter 13, the details of your case will act as the true deciding factor on which avenue suits your case.

-The means test
+The means test before bankruptcy filing

-If you hope to file for Chapter 7, or liquidation, bankruptcy, you must pass the means test.
+If you hope to file for Chapter 7, liquidation, or bankruptcy, you must pass the means test.
 This test reviews various aspects of your financial situation in order to determine whether your income makes Chapter 7 a fitting solution.
 Your average monthly income for a six-month period will go into a comparison with your state’s median family income.
 If your income meets the state median or falls below that amount, you will likely pass the means test and qualify for liquidation bankruptcy.

 Numerous factors may play into determining your income, including: